2019 Gro More Grassroots Grant

 FREQUENTLY ASKED QUESTIONS:

-Q: Are we required to provide documentation of our 501(c)(3) or tax exempt status?
+Q: Are we required to provide documentation of our 501(c)(3) status?

 Please accept this letter as confirmation that [name of school] located at [address of school] falls under the jurisdiction of [Name of School District].
 [Name of School District] is a governmental entity.